 The rest of Smith’s tenure with the Jets only got worse.
 Defensive end I.K.
 Enemkpali broke Smith’s jaw in the summer of 2015 over an argument regarding a $600 plane ticket.
 When the dual-threat quarterback got another chance to start in October 2016, he tore his ACL in the second quarter of a victory over the Baltimore Ravens.
 The two sides parted ways after that season.

-It certainly appears that Smith understands time zones in 2021
+It certainly appears that Smith understands time zones now

 There were plenty of jokes to be made when Smith signed with the Chargers, who had since moved to Los Angeles, in 2018.
 However, Seahawks fans understandably aren’t in a playful mood right now.

-With Seahawks legend Russell Wilson on injured reserve because of a finger injury, Smith is now the interim starting quarterback.
-He’s completed 33 of 49 passes since taking over in Week 6 for 340 yards, two touchdowns, and an interception.
+Seahawks legend Russell Wilson went on injured reserve because of a finger injury during the 2021 NFL season, making Smith the interim starting quarterback.
+After taking over in Week 6, he completed 65 of 95 passes for 702 yards, five touchdowns, and a single interception.